-Any transfer student who possesses an Associate of Arts degree earned in the transfer preparatory program of a regionally accredited junior or community college may enter the University of Tampa with full junior status, provided at least 56 hours has been earned toward the Associate Degree and the overall average is not less than 2.0 on a 4.0 scale.
-In addition, such students will not normally be required to take any further courses under the University's lower level general education requirements unless the student's background in these areas is insuffi-
+Any transfer student who possesses an Associate of Arts degree earned in the transfer preparatory program of a regionally accredited junior or community college may enter the University of Tampa with full junior status.
+The student must have earned at least 56 hours toward the Associate Degree and have an overall average not less than 2.0 on a 4.0 scale.
+In addition, such students will not normally be reguired to take any courses under the University's lower level general education requirements unless the student's background in these areas is insufficient.

-The University has established a liberal transfer credit acceptance policy.
+The Univeristy has established a liberal transfer credit acceptance policy.
 The University of Tampa will accept grades of "D" or better from other regionally accredited institutions.